 On rare occasions, an innovative form of spurious signature may be encountered that can best be equated with a tracing, but in actuality differs from the conventional concepts of tracing because of its method of production.

-Most traditional ballpoint pen inks employ an ethylene glycol medium as the base ingredient to carry the dyes, extenders, plasticizers, and other ink components.
+Most traditional ballpoint pen inks employ an ethylene glycol medium as the base ingredient to carry dyes, extenders, plasticizers, and other ink components.
 A signature made by employing a pen using this ink may be “transferred” to another document by using ordinary waxed paper or freezer paper.
 By placing this form of medium over a genuine signature and rubbing the top of the paper vigorously, the wax that is in conjunction with the signature will melt and subsequently absorb some of the ethylene glycol-based ink line.
 This paper now containing a mirror image of the genuine signature is placed over another document that is to receive the forgery.
 The waxed paper is again rubbed briskly, melting the wax and ink composite.
 This process will result in a forgery that does not conform to, nor contain, the normal observable conditions that are associated with simulated or traced signatures.
 This is because, in essence, this signature was created by the signature holder’s hand rather than the forger’s.
 Indications of this process will be in the form of wax left behind that covers and surrounds the signature line.
 The signature itself will have a discernibly faded appearance and the edge of the ink line when viewed under low magnification will have a mottled look rather than sharp appearance.

 The signature that does not satisfy the requirements for genuineness must necessarily be non-genuine.
 To use an old cliché, anything in between is similar to being slightly pregnant.
 It matters not how the conception (or in this case, deception) took place.

 Occasionally, an individual will sign a document with the specific intention of denying the signature at a later time.
 Some people may think of this as a safeguard when they are confronted with the necessity of signing something they are not sure about, but demands immediate attention.
-The others start out with larceny in their hearts.
+Others start out with larceny in their hearts.

 These signatures, commonly referred to as auto-forgeries, will usually be found on promissory notes, contracts, Constitutional Rights forms, confessions, closed-account checks, etc.

 Initial observations of an auto-forgery often appear similar to what might be expected in a simulated forgery.
 Further inspection will almost always reveal remarkable internal similarities to the genuine signature.
 Why does this happen?
 The auto-forger, not knowing the perceptual abilities of someone that might examine the signature, incorporates gross changes to the larger, initial, or prominent letters.
 His usual response when confronted with a signature that he is denying is “I never make that letter(s) that way.”
 Indeed he doesn’t, but neither would a real forger.
+(Auto-forgery).

 This attention by the writer to changing prominent features usually does not carry over to the small and seemingly less significant letter formations that are found within the interior of the disputed signature.
 Under close scrutiny, the details present in these less prominent portions of the signature will bear undeniable similarities to that in the genuine signatures.
 Once the writer has accomplished what in substance is a disguise in the letter formations of highest visibility, he will fall back into his normal habitual handwriting or signature style until such time as he perceives the need for another letter formation alteration.